AskXclaim/Pokedex/README.md

 2. Clone the Pokedex repository. [link to repository location](https://github.com/AskXclaim/Pokedex)<br/>
 3. Once cloning is complete browse to the location of the cloned repository and into the Pokedex folder <br/>
 you should find the Pokedex.sln file, right-click it and open it with Visual Studio 2019.<br/>
-4. When the project is completely opened in Visual Studio 2019 press F5.
-This would lunch the project and take you to a Swagger page<br/>
+4. When the project is completely opened in Visual Studio 2019 press F5.<br/>
-that allows the testing of the two mention endpoints.<br/>
+This would lunch the project and take you to a Swagger page that allows the testing of the two mention endpoints.<br/>
+Please ensure you are running Visual Studio as an Admin<br/>
 NB: In visual Studio 2019 you can choose the profile to use to run/debug the API project i.e.: IISExpress or Pokedex or Docker